-We do not speak nearly enough against this ethic, and we tend to be embarrassed by those who do.
-Look at the abuse heaped on Pope Francis for pointing out during the dismal US election season that a “person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian.
+We do not contest this ethic nearly enough, and we tend to be embarrassed by those who do.
+Look at the abuse heaped on Pope Francis for making the incontrovertible point during the dismal US election season that a “person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian.
 This is not the gospel.”
 Candidate Trump replied that “for a religious leader to question a person’s faith is disgraceful.”
-Yet, correcting moral error and prophetically speaking truth to power is a defining responsibility of a religious leader.
+Yet correcting moral error and prophetically speaking truth to power is a defining responsibility of a religious leader.
 Pope Francis subsequently identified hypocrisy as the “sin” that “Jesus condemns most” and said: “It’s hypocrisy to call yourself a Christian and chase away a refugee or someone seeking help, someone who is hungry or thirsty, toss out someone who is in need of my help.”
 More recently, he denounced the “scandal of saying one thing and doing another.”
-The “disgrace” does not lie with Pope Francis, but with politicians who slander refugees and immigrants and who use them as political pawns, and with those of us who do not rise to the defense of our brothers and sisters.
+Trump was wrong: the “disgrace” does not lie with Pope Francis, but with politicians (like him) who slander refugees and immigrants and who use them as political pawns, with their enablers, and with those of us who do not rise to the defense of our brothers and sisters.

 Nationality and Sovereignty

-This omission is odd given the Catholic Church’s teaching on human dignity, human rights and the common good; its equation of “social justice” with “participatory” and “contributive” justice; its solidarity with the marginalized; its embrace of unity in diversity; its respect for culture as a locus of fundamental values; its call for international responses to challenges that cannot be unilaterally addressed; and its mission to gather together God’s scattered children (Kerwin 2009, 203-207).
-That the Church pre-dates the nation-state and has suffered abundant persecution over its long history should give it a special vantage point and incentive to speak more directly on the purpose and orientation of states.
+This omission is odd given how the Catholic Church privileges human dignity, human rights and the common good; equates “social justice” with “participatory” and “contributive” justice; insists on solidarity with the marginalized; embraces unity in diversity; respects culture as a locus of fundamental values; calls for international responses to challenges that cannot be unilaterally addressed; and sees its mission as gathering together God’s scattered children (Kerwin 2009, 203-207).
+That the Church pre-dates the nation-state and has suffered abundant persecution over its long history gives it a special vantage point and incentive to speak more directly on the purpose and orientation of states.

-Liberal democracies have never been immune from nativism which holds that citizenship should be granted based on national origin, race, ethnicity, religion, or other characteristics that human beings cannot or should not be compelled to change.
-To nativists, these characteristics should determine membership – not the contributions of immigrants and refugees, not their potential, not what they have endured or overcome, not their good character, not their hard work, not their taxes, not their long tenure in the country, not their families, not their military service, none of it.
+Liberal democracies have never been immune from nativism.
+Nativists believe that citizenship should be granted based on national origin, race, ethnicity, religion, or other characteristics that human beings cannot or should not be compelled to change.
+To them, these characteristics should determine membership – not the contributions of immigrants and refugees, not their potential, not what they have endured or overcome, not their good character, not their hard work, not their taxes, not their long tenure in the country, not their families, not their military service, none of it.